cicsdev/cics-event-consumer/README.md

 * by your program using the [EXEC CICS LINK PROGRAM(CA1Y)](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.applicationprogramming.doc/commands/dfhp4_link.html) command.
 * by your program using the [EXEC CICS START TRANSID(CA1Y) CHANNEL()](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.applicationprogramming.doc/commands/dfhp4_starttransidchannel.html) command.

-The received event or data can be formatted and:
+The received event, channel, or commarea can be formatted and:
 * sent as an email using the [Simple Mail Transfer Protocol (SMTP)](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
 * sent as an instant message using the [Extensible Messaging and Presence Protocol (XMPP)](https://en.wikipedia.org/wiki/XMPP).
 * stored in a zFS file, MVS file, or a CICS defined VSAM dataset.